onflow/cadence/runtime/language.md

 All built-in types are storable: booleans, integers, arrays with storable elements, and dictionaries with storable keys and values.

-[Structures and classes](#structures-and-classes) can be stored by implementing the [interface](#interfaces) `Storable`.
+[Composite data types](#composite-data-types) (structures, classes, and resources) can be stored by implementing the [interface](#interfaces) `Storable`.
 The only requirement is that all field types of the implementing type need to be storable.

 ```bamboo,file=storable-class.bpl
 // The declaration for interface `Storable` has no explicit requirements.